Techtonica/curriculum/javascript/first-js-oop-project.md

 1. Once you are done with the above code, you will get an unordered list of all the events along with the descriptions in the web page as the output of your code.
 The output on the web page should show the following:
-   - KLOS Golden Gala - An evening with hollywood vampires
+   - KLOS Golden Gala - An evening with Hollywood vampires
    - Skillet & Sevendust - Victorious war tour
    - Jenny Lewis - On the line tour 2019